iamnate89-ux/my-imageboard/README.md

 - Setting up the local server (had to create an Ubuntu virtual machine since Windows did not work)
 - Installing vichan (fixed issues with creating the root file, vendor folder in the terminal)
 - Adding a logo (fixed with finding the index.php file in the terminal)
-- Setting up rotating banners (still in progress)
+- Setting up rotating banners (fixed by correcting the permissions of static/banners)